If you are exploring Europe this winter, stay warm with some traditional hot drinks

 Enjoy a genuine Irish coffee at The Bailey on Duke Street, a Dublin institution and a stylish landmark that should not be missed.
 It’s also only a 7-minute walk from the lovely Claredon Hall apartment.
 Another must-visit Irish bar is the Café en Seine.
 The pub is a cross between an art gallery, railway station, and cabaret bar and is filled with lavish ornate decorations.
 It is also a short walk from the charming Great Georges Street apartment.

 Want to do your own research to find the best festive drinks?
-Check out our full collection and book an apartment today.
+Check out our full collection of holiday apartments in Europe and book today.

 Chava is the content manager at Sweet Inn.